 - hub (n.)

-- "solid center of a wheel," 1640s, perhaps from hubbe, originally "lump," the source of hob of a fireplace and hobnail, as in boots.
-A wheelwright's word, not generally known or used until c.1828; it reached wider currency in connection with bicycles.
+- "solid center of a wheel," 1640s, of uncertain origin, perhaps, if all the senses are in fact the same word, from hubbe, originally probably "lump, round protuberance, boss," the source of the hob of a fireplace and the hobnail of a boot.
+A wheelwright's word, not generally known or used until c.
+1828; it reached wider currency with the vogue for bicycling.
 Meaning "center of interest or activity or importance" first recorded 1858 in writings of Oliver W. Holmes, and originally especially of Boston.